neoforged/Documentation/docs/blocks/index.md

 ---
-description: This article explains how to add custom blocks, how to work with blocks in general, and how mechanics such as block placing or block breaking work.
+description: How to add custom blocks, how to work with blocks in general, and how mechanics such as block placing or block breaking work.
 sidebar_position: 1
 ---
 # Blocks